Most brand health trackers are corporate astrology.

 The Audit:

 Calculate the percentage of revenue coming from (Direct + Organic).
-This is the denominator in your real sales per point of distribution analysis—how much of your business would survive if the paid tap turned off.
+This is the denominator in your real sales per point of distribution analysis.
+How much of your business would survive if the paid tap turned off.

 > 50%: The Mayhem Standard.
 This is a defensible brand.
 Half of your money comes from people who know who you are.
-This gives you the margin to take risks, bid aggressively on competitive terms, survive algorithm shifts, and stomach the ad fatigue management that comes with heavy paid spend.
+That gives you the margin to take risks, bid aggressively on competitive terms, survive algorithm shifts, and stomach the ad fatigue management that comes with heavy paid spend.

 The Full-Funnel Reality Check

-Many marketers hide behind full-funnel attribution models to justify bloated brand spend.
+A lot of marketers hide behind full-funnel attribution models to justify bloated brand spend.
 "We can't measure brand directly," they say, "so trust us."

 No.

-The three tools above—Trends, GSC, Direct Ratio—give you brand lift measurement without the $50k vendor contract.
+The three tools above (Trends, GSC, Direct Ratio) give you brand lift measurement without the $50k vendor contract.
 They bypass the fiction of brand perception surveys and give you behavioral data.

 If you're running omni-channel consistency campaigns, these metrics should move together.
 If your audience segmentation tactics are working, you'll see search spikes from specific geos or demographics.
 If your visual storytelling for conversion is landing, Direct traffic should grow.